ariakit/ariakit/docs/contents/behaviors.md

 Finally, we have behaviors, which are basically components that apply event handlers and/or accessibility attributes into your component.
-Together with state enhancers, they will help you to control the state of your application without needing to touch state logic.
+Together with state components, they will help you to control the state of your application without needing to touch state logic.

 Let's take the [`Hidden`](#hidden) example, but now using a behavior component to toggle its state: